suchowan/a_converter/doc/wikia.md

 This quantity is the [coordinated](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) mean rotation angle of the Earth derived by using the direction of the Sun as a coordinate origin, and its dimension is not time but plain angle.

-The dimension of ratio of physical time and calendar time is [/ plain angle](time), which means the period length of one mean solar day.
+The dimension of ratio of physical time and calendar time is [time / plain angle], which means the period length of one mean solar day.
 Because of tidal friction, this length is not constant and becomes longer little by little.

 [<div align='center'><img src='https://github.com/suchowan/a_converter/blob/master/doc/calendar_time_structure.png?raw=true'/></div>](https://github.com/suchowan/a_converter/blob/master/doc/calendar_time_structure.png)